 Loss of brightness, resonance and sustain

-There’s really not a lot to say here, that I haven’t written about here.
+There’s not a lot to say here, that I haven’t written about here.
 Just keep in mind fresh strings require stretching and retuning once installed on the guitar but once acclimatized tend to hold their tuning.
 Older strings however become more unstable and less reliable.
-If you notice your guitar isn’t staying in tune a change of strings may help.
+If you notice your guitar isn’t staying in tune restringing may help.

-Guitar strings that have really over extended their welcome will show obvious signs of corrosion.
-Corrosion refers to the oxidisation of surface metals e.g. the metal loses electrons to oxygen and forms an oxide on the surface of the metal.
+Guitar strings that require changing will show obvious signs of corrosion.
+Corrosion refers to the oxidization of surface metals e.g. the metal loses electrons to oxygen and forms an oxide on the surface of the metal.

-Corrosion is not the same thing as rust and depends on the make up of the strings themselves.
-For example the treble strings (high E and B) consist of steel and as a result can rust over time.
-The bass strings (G, D, A and Low E) consist of steel cores wrapped with resonant alloys like brass and bronze which do not contain iron and therefore do not rust on the surface.
-However they can become tarnished and this for the most part can be cleaned off.
+Corrosion is not the same thing as rust and depends on the make-up of the strings themselves.
+For example, the lighter gauge strings (high E and B) solely consist of steel and as a result, will rust over time.
+The wound strings (G, D, A, and Low E) consist of steel cores wrapped with a resonant alloy such as brass or bronze.
+They do not contain iron and therefore will not rust.
+However, they will become tarnished, which in most situations can be cleaned off.

-People often mistake grime and a buildup of gunk from fingers for corrosion, especially on your wound strings which catch a lot of that stuff.
-In either case, if your strings are looking discoloured it probably means it’s time for a string change.
+People often mistake dirty strings due to a buildup of gunk from fingers as corrosion, especially on the wound strings.
+In either case, if your strings are looking discolored it probably means it’s time for a string change.

 Strings that have visible kinks are more likely to break.
-Kinks occur due to being pressed against fret wires (also a metal) due to regular playing e.g. hours of practice or performing live.
+Kinks occur due to the string being pressed against the fret wires (also metal) due to regular playing e.g. hours of practice or performing live.

 As the strings stretch over time and lose some of their capacity to hold tension the kinks will often become more noticeable as they will not appear directly above the fret wires.

-In most cases, classical guitarists change their strings when they notice a drop in tonal quality, see a visible change or the strings feel more difficult to fret.
+In most cases, classical guitarists change their strings when they see a visible change or the strings feel more difficult to fret.

 How to make your guitar strings last longer

-Now that we know what to look out for with regard to how often you should change your guitar strings, let’s look into a few tips to help maintain your strings for longer, retaining their resonance, tuning ability and sustain.
-Most of these wont demand hours of your time and are fairly straight forward.
+Now that we know what to look out for with regard to how often you should change your guitar strings, let’s look into a few tips to help maintain your strings for longer.
+Most of these are fairly straightforward.

 Cleaning your strings after use

-The easiest thing you can do to preserve your strings is simply wipe them down after use.
-This removes the corrosion causing oils left on the strings by your hands and in general keeps your strings sounding brighter for longer.
+The easiest thing you can do to preserve your strings is simply to wipe them down after use.
+This removes the corrosion-causing oils left on the strings by your hands and in general, keeps your strings sounding better for longer.

-While there are specialist products available, keeping a microfibre cloth in your guitar case will generally do a good job.
+While there are specialist products available, including string cleaners, keeping a microfibre cloth in your guitar case will generally suffice.

 Cleaning your fingerboard when you change strings

 Not enough guitarists do this.
-But, if you clean the fretboard every time you change your strings, you will reduce the amount of oil and dirt that may contribute to string corrosion.
-Warm water on a clean rag (don’t over saturate) generally does the trick.
+But, if you clean the fretboard every time you change your strings, you will reduce the amount of oil and dirt contributing to string corrosion.
+Warm water on a clean rag (don’t oversaturate) generally does the trick.

 Wash your hands